John de Burgh (died 1313): Background

 Heir apparent to the Earldom of Ulster, he married (as her first husband) in Waltham Abbey, Essex, on 30 September 1308, Elizabeth de Clare, sister of Gilbert de Clare, 7th Earl of Hertford and 8th Earl of Gloucester.
-She was the founder of Clare College, Cambridge, and a granddaughter of King Edward I of England.
-Gloucester in turn married John's sister Maud.
+She was the founder of Clare College, Cambridge, and a granddaughter of King Edward I. Gloucester in turn married John's sister Maud.

 Family

 John and Elizabeth had one son: